 Does lacing up your tennis shoes sound like a good idea when you can barely keep your eyes open?
 Your workout routine may slide to the wayside when you’re tired.
 Sleep is also critical in helping your muscles repair themselves after a tough workout.
 (This is why athletes stress the importance of a good night's sleep).
 If you want to improve your athletic and fitness performance, be sure to get plenty of zzz’s.

 When it comes to sleep and weight loss, take your rest seriously.
-Those eight to 10 hours a night make a world of difference when it comes to your health, fitness, clarity, and mood.
+Although it may take you some time to fall asleep, those 7-9 hours a night can make a world of difference when it comes to your health, fitness, clarity, and mood.
 However, getting more sleep is often easier said than done.
 Use these sleep tips to help you unplug and catch more zzz’s.